-Star Wars order: The correct way to watch all the movies
+What order should you watch all the Star Wars films and shows?

 - Episode IX: The Rise of Skywalker (2019)

-The chronological order
+The chronological movie order

-If you want to watch films in order of the events that happen in the saga, and thus spoil the identity of Luke's father for first timers, here you go:
+If you want to watch films in order of the events that happen, and thus spoil the identity of Luke's father for first-timers, here you go:

 - Episode I: The Phantom Menace (1999)